mdthecool/docker-kuber/README.md

 Docker container nginx does not get IP.
-## Networking prespective POD network is parent networks.
+## Networking prespective POD network is parent network for the all the containers of the POD (example NGINX, MYSQL etc.. ) useful for following reasons

  - load balancing
+ - management of the communication with in POD management

 VETH - Virtual Ethernet Adaptors - Similar to that POD starts VIP

+If POD container dies all the containers of POD will die.
+K8 will start the POD container as well as all needed containers as well.